brentonring/PetsUnite-1.0/README.md

 ## Essential Page Breakdown
 1. Homepage
-2. Restaurant Reviews.
+2. Reviews.
-3. Input restaurant name and review.
+3. Input Pets name and review.

 ## User Stories

 - As a Customer I need a way to navigate through website so I can explore.
-- As a Critic I need a way to input my review of the restaurant and share for people to see.
+-

-# roadmap for project-REST-Rant
+# roadmap for PetsUnite
-- Part Part 1: Project setup, stub three routes, and creating a README file
+- Part 1: Project setup, stub three routes, and creating a README file
-- Part 2: Stub remaining GET and POST routes, planning mock restaurant data, drawing wireframes, and making your first view
+- Part 2: Stub remaining GET and POST routes, planning mock animal data, drawing wireframes, and making your first view
 - Part 3: Making more views, creating a layout page, and expanding your README
 - Part 4: Adding some style with CSS
 - Part 5: Forms, validation, and navigation